 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2013, except for the implementation of GASB 60 - Accounting and Financial Reporting for Service Concession Arrangements, GASB 63 - Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, and GASB 61 - The Financial Reporting Entity.
+No new accounting policies were adopted and the application of existing policies was not changed during 2014, except for the implementation of GASB 65 - Items Previously Reported as Assets and Liabilities.
 We noted no transactions entered into during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate(s) affecting the financial statements were Management's estimate of Accounts Receivable and Capital Asset Depreciation, which is based on estimated collectability of receivables and useful lives of assets.
+The most sensitive estimates affecting the financial statements were Management's estimate of Accounts Receivable and Capital Asset Depreciation, which is based on estimated collectability of receivables and useful lives of assets.
 We evaluated the key factors and assumptions used to develop these estimates in determining that they are reasonable in relation to the financial statements taken as a whole.